How to Explain Daylight Saving to Kids

 8. Play basketball

-9. Play volleyball Plant a tree
+9. Play volleyball

-10. Go on a scavenger hunt
+11. Go on a scavenger hunt

-11. Play frisbee
+12. Play frisbee

-12. Go on a walk or a hike
+13. Go on a walk or a hike

-13. Make a fort in the yard
+14. Make a fort in the yard

-14. Put on a talent show in the backyard
+15. Put on a talent show in the backyard

 Though the extra hour outside soaking in the sunlight can be fun, don't forget to use sunscreen to protect your kiddo’s skin from all the intense UV rays.
 Check out the Sunshine Mischief STEAM box for an exciting hands-on UV and sunscreen lab where you learn about the importance of sunscreen while also making your own smart UV keychain!

-Proponents of Daylight Saving Time:
+Proponents of Daylight Saving Time

 Not everyone agrees with the concept of Daylight Saving Time.
 Proponents of Daylight Saving Time argue that having longer evenings with sunlight incentivize people to leave their homes more, and avoid a sedentary lifestyle.
 Sedentary lifestyles contribute to many health issues, including diabetes and obesity.
 With a longer evening, people can have more time for outdoor activities.
 Sedentary lifestyles is one of the leading causes of sickness and even death in America.
-Furthermore, being outdoors has several health benefits - it reduces blood pressure, it improves your mood, it helps you sleep better at night, and it helps your body with the production of Vitamin D. Although people may not spend their “extra” hour of sunlight outdoors, at least having the option to go outside is already a huge benefit.
-In addition to the benefits of physical activity, people may also spend more time and money on leisurely activities, thus supporting small local businesses.
-As described, people may shop more, dine more, and attend more outdoor events with daylight.
-Social, outdoor events further increase the mental health of everyone.
-This has been very apparent with the rise of the COVID-19 pandemic.
-Additionally, safety is a large argument for proponents fo Daylight Saving Time.
-Statistical studies found correlation between an extra hour of sunlight and a reduction of pedestrian fatalities and of roberies.
-Overall, Daylight Saving Time improves the physical, social, and mental health of people by providing an extra hour of sunlight!
+Furthermore, being outdoors has several health benefits - it reduces blood pressure, it improves your mood, it helps you sleep better at night, and it helps your body with the production of Vitamin D.

-Opponents to Daylight Saving:
+Opponents to Daylight Saving

-Your kids (or even teenagers) might complain about “losing” an hour of sleep when you “spring forward”!
-Your kiddos aren’t wrong.
-Many people have been against Daylight Saving Time and in fact, some countries don’t even incorporate it.
-Why?
-Many people say that Daylight Savings helps save the environment because people use artificial lights less for that one hour of sunlight.
-However, in today’s society, with the heavy increase of TV-screens, computers, and air conditioning, the amount of energy saved from Daylight Saving is actually negligible.
-In fact, some cities and states end up spending more energy changing clocks and re-engineering several public services such as street lamps and building energy usage to account for Daylight Saving.
 In addition to the negligible and sometimes increasing cost, Daylight Saving also disrupts the human body’s circadian rhythm.
 People with serious insomnia, anxiety, or other mental or physical health issues can suffer from readjusting their sleep schedules.
 Many statistical studies have found a correlation between Daylight Savings to more car accidents, injuries, suicide, and even miscarriages!
 Although “springing forward” may inconvenience you and your kids a bit, it may have serious consequences for others!

-Parent’s Survival Guide to Daylight Saving Time:
+Parent’s Survival Guide to Daylight Saving Time

 How do I prepare my kids for adjusting to Daylight Saving Time?
 Daylight Saving Time happens twice a year, so what?
 Though a simple one-hour difference seems like nothing, these little changes can drastically impact your child and even your schedule.